-There are a myriad of misconceptions surrounding rat urine.
+There is a myriad of misconceptions surrounding rat urine.
 For example, some people maintain that rat urine is always toxic.
 At the other end of the spectrum, there are individuals who believe that rat urine never presents a danger.
 As happens oftentimes in like, the truth about the danger of rat urine is more nuanced than “always” and “never.”

-The Average Level of Danger Associated with Rat Urine
+The Average Level of Danger Associated With Rat Urine

 In most cases, rat urine does not present a health hazard.
 It is disgusting and malodorous.
 It most definitely is not something you would want to ingest.
 Nevertheless, in a majority of situations, rat urine presents no particular health hazards.

 Rat Urine and the Hantavirus

 One type of virus that can be spread via contact with rat urine is hantavirus.
 If a person contracts hantavirus, he or she can end up seriously ill.
 Indeed, a hantavirus infection can be fatal.

 During the first decade, hantavirus was identified in the United States, over 600 people were infected with the virus.
 Of that number, over 200 people died.